What’s all this AS, AM, BL stuff about?

 Can I do the clubs main championship as well as this?

-Yes of course, no problem, we have avoided clashes with all Stainland fixtures known at time of press (Championship races, WYWL, YVAA, club races, CWR, etc) and we have included the two fell races in the main Championship in this as well.
+Yes of course, no problem, we have avoided clashes with all Stainland fixtures known at time of press (Championship races, WYWL, YVAA, club races, CWR, etc) and we have included the three fell races in the main Championship in this as well.
 Win-win!

 If I just turn up and do all the races, will I win?